 *Fees are subject to change.
 Please verify program fees each year before commencement.

-- Fees cover tuition, project supervision, and access to facilities.
+- Tuition, project supervision, and access to GEM facilities

 Please read the policy concerning the refund of tuition fees.